top of page

 I've worked with several of our dogs to the point that we qualified as a therapy team.
 (Piper and I visited nursing homes, Eli and I brought R.E.A.D to an elementary school for four years, and Mojo and I visited a sweet 2nd grade classroom every week.)

-Family Life With Dogs!
+Life With Dogs!

 Kathy Callahan's pack